tgutteling/Perceptual_Load_Experiment/Experiment/README.md

-This is code for an MEG experiment invesistigating perceptual load
+This is code for an MEG experiment investigating perceptual load